bishoppebbles/Collect-ADDomainData/README.md

 ## Server Specific Datasets
 * **Windows installed features**
-    * Output fields: Name, DisplayName, Description, InstallState, Parent, Depth, Path, FeatureType
+    * Name, DisplayName, Description, InstallState, Parent, Depth, Path, FeatureType
 * **DHCP scopes**
-    * Output fields: ScopeId, SubnetMask, StartRange, EndRange, ActivatePolicies, LeaseDuration, Name, State, Type
+    * ScopeId, SubnetMask, StartRange, EndRange, ActivatePolicies, LeaseDuration, Name, State, Type
 * **DHCP leases**
-    * Output fields: IPAddress, ScopeId, AddressState, ClientId, ClientType, Description, HostName, LeaseExpiryTime, ServerIP
+    * IPAddress, ScopeId, AddressState, ClientId, ClientType, Description, HostName, LeaseExpiryTime, ServerIP

 ## Active Directory Datasets
 * **AD computer objects**
-    * Output fields: DistinguishedName, Enabled, IPv4Address, LastLogonDate, Name, OperatingSystem, SamAccountName
+    * DistinguishedName, Enabled, IPv4Address, LastLogonDate, Name, OperatingSystem, SamAccountName
 * **AD user objects**
-    * Output fields: AccountExpirationDate, AccountNotDelegated, AllowReversiblePasswordEncryption, CannotChangePassword, DisplayName, Name, Enabled, LastLogonDate, LockedOut, PasswordExpired, PasswordNeverExpires, PasswordNotRequired, SamAccountName, SmartcardLogonRequired
+    * AccountExpirationDate, AccountNotDelegated, AllowReversiblePasswordEncryption, CannotChangePassword, DisplayName, Name, Enabled, LastLogonDate, LockedOut, PasswordExpired, PasswordNeverExpires, PasswordNotRequired, SamAccountName, SmartcardLogonRequired
 * **AD group memberships**
-    * Output fields: UserSamAccountName, UserDN, UserName, GroupSamAccountName, GroupDN
+    * UserSamAccountName, UserDN, UserName, GroupSamAccountName, GroupDN

 ### TODO
 - [x] Fix local group member issues
-- [ ] Auto pull DHCP server (if possible)
 - [x] Switch to run local collection
 - [ ] Check if PS Remoting is enabled (maybe a switch)
 - [ ] Check if the local PowerShell process is running elevated
-- [ ] Rerun a datapull for failed system checks
+- [x] Rerun a datapull for failed system checks

 ## Appendix A - PowerShell Remoting Group Policy Walkthrough
 I’ve deployed the below group policy before and it also hasn’t worked as described.
 Can’t say why but I assume there were other settings either in the domain or on the network that were blocking it and my sys/network admin skillz were too weak to sort it out.
 Regardless, even if you create the policy but don’t link it to the domain’s computer objects it won’t do anything.
 You can also try enforcing it too and maybe that will help override other conflicting settings, if applicable.